Esther Gokhale’s Five Tips For Better Posture And Less Back Pain

 Try these exercises while you’re working at your desk, sitting at the dinner table or walking around, Esther Gokhale recommends.

 1. Do a shoulder roll: Americans tend to scrunch their shoulders forward, so our arms are in front of our bodies.
 That’s not how people in indigenous cultures carry their arms, Gokhale says.
 To fix that, gently pull your shoulders up, push them back and then let them drop — like a shoulder roll.
-Now your arms should dangle by your side, with your thumbs pointing out.
+Now your arms should dangle by your side, with your thumbs pointing out, see here to learn the right way to this exercise.
 “This is the way all your ancestors parked their shoulders,” she says.
 “This is the natural architecture for our species.”

 2. Lengthen your spine: Adding extra length to your spine is easy, Gokhale says.
 Being careful not to arch your back, take a deep breath in and grow tall.
 Then maintain that height as you exhale.
 Repeat: Breathe in, grow even taller and maintain that new height as you exhale.
 “It takes some effort, but it really strengthens your abdominal muscles,” Gokhale says.